nikextens/AzureML_Capstone/starter_file/README.md

 The AutoML engine assessed 37 models and the last one brought an increase to the weighted AUC.
 ![plot](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/Screenshots/automl_model_comparison.PNG)

-As shown in the jupyter notebook and also screencast, the most performant model was a Stack Ensemble than completed after only 37 seconds.
+As shown in the jupyter notebook and also screencast, the most performant model was a Stack Ensemble that completed after only 37 seconds.
 In the following, I exported the best model.
 For further information (also on the best estimator), I kindly refer to the notebook output and/or the screencast.
 ![plot](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/Screenshots/automl_bestmodel_studio.PNG)
 ![plot](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/Screenshots/automl_bestmodel.PNG)